DURING THE CURRENT PANDEMIC:

 Looking for new opportunities is not a laid-out linear process.
 It’s an unavoidably, messy journey of self-exploration and experimentation that requires patience and persistence.
 Embrace the process of exploring all the potential possibilities, the path to your next job or career will be anything but direct – it may be winding, meandering, twisting, eventually guiding you to your destination in a roundabout way.

 The threat of the current crisis will add complexity to the job-search and career-change process because it will prolong the natural state of a transition, which can feel very uneasy as it swings between holding on, letting go and free falling.
-This distressed state is a necessary part of the journey, and taking advantage of this time to take care of your "inner business" is more beneficial than engaging in busy-making self-improvement efforts.
+This distressing state is a necessary part of the journey, and taking advantage of this time to take care of your “inner business” is more beneficial than engaging in busy-making self-improvement efforts.

 Give yourself permission to embrace the process of exploring and take some downtime to replenish your energy and motivation.
 Take quality time to explore and release the grip of urgency to have all the answers.
-It's what will help you utilize and integrate what you learn, plan for the future, maintain connection to your values, and express your authentic self.
+It’s what will help you utilize and integrate what you learn, plan for the future, maintain a connection to your values, and express your authentic self.

 TAKE SMALL STEPS AND TRY SOMETHING NEW

 The conditions surrounding the coronavirus can allow you to try new things or learn new skills.
 The current conditions require innovation, adaptability, and flexibility, of course.
 You don’t have to limit your ideas and projects to build your desired career or job change.

 Be creative and consider engaging in crisis initiatives or community volunteer efforts.
 Do new things, meet new people, learn about yourself and your preferences, dislikes, and what brings out the best in you and ignites your motivation.
 Feel free to daydream, but balance that with active experimentation to ensure it leads you to gainful employment and career fulfillment.